 - Dress for the weather conditions and wear protective footwear.

-- Take time to include a 5-minute warm-up, including stretching exercises, before any aerobic activity and include a 5- to 10-minute cool down after the activity.
+- Take time to include a five-minute warm-up, including stretching exercises, before any aerobic activity and include a five- to 10-minute cool down after the activity.
 Stretching can be done while standing or sitting.

 - Schedule exercise into your daily routine.
 Plan to exercise at the same time every day (such as in the mornings when you have more energy).
 Add a variety of exercises so you do not get bored.

 - Exercise at a steady pace.
 Keep a pace that allows you to still talk during the activity.

 - Exercise does not have to put a strain on your wallet.
 Avoid buying expensive equipment or health club memberships unless you are certain you will use them regularly.

 - Stick with it.
 If you exercise regularly, it will soon become part of your lifestyle.
 Make exercise a lifetime commitment.
 Finding an exercise "buddy" will also help you stay motivated.

 - Keep an exercise record.